Höegh Osaka: History

-The ship was built in 2000 at yard number 1161 by Tsuneishi Holdings Corporation, Tadotsu, Kagawa, Japan.
+The ship was built in 2000 at yard number 1161 by Tsuneishi Shipbuilding, Tadotsu, Japan.
 The keel was laid on 3 December 1999 and the ship was launched as Maersk Wind on 1 May 2000 initially under AP Møller, Singapore management.
 Management was transferred to AP Møller-Maersk, Copenhagen, Denmark later in 2000.
 Management was transferred back in 2007.
 In 2008, the ship was sold to Höegh Autocarriers and renamed Höegh Osaka.

 The port of registry is Singapore.
 It has IMO number 9185463 and MMSI number 563248000, and call sign is S6TY.
 The ship has a maximum speed of 19.2 kn.
 Höegh Osaka is owned by Höegh Autoliners and operated under the management of Wallem Shipmanagement, Singapore.